tagoso/dataviz-tago-so/src/uniswap.md

 ### 🔍 What is Uniswap v2?

-Uniswap v2 is a decentralized exchange protocol that uses the **constant product formula** to enable token swaps without an order book.
+Uniswap v2 is a decentralized exchange protocol that introduced the **constant product formula** to enable token swaps without an order book for the first time.
 It operates under the formula:

 ```
 x * y = k